Updated July 13, 2020.

 After reducing the numbers of new cases, the government began to loosen its strict social-distancing rules on May 6.
 But a spike in new cases led Seoul's mayor to ban large crowds and shut down more than 2,100 bars and nightclubs on May 9.

 After being under strict lockdown since March 14, Spain launched a four-phased reopening plan on May 4 and on June 21, most of the country entered phase 4 as the country's declaration of national emergency ended and it entered a "new normal."
 Restaurants, hotels and stores have all reopened, with capacity limits and maximums on gatherings varying by region; citizens are able to travel freely throughout the country.
 On July 1, the land border between Spain and Portugal was reopened after being closed for more than three months, and on July 4, the country began allowing entry to residents of 12 non-EU countries, including Japan, Australia and Canada.

 Unlike other countries in the region, Sweden's government avoided a significant lockdown, leaving shops, restaurants and bars open, while banning gatherings of 50 people or more and asking that citizens voluntarily keep their distance from one another.

+On June 15, Switzerland opened its borders with Austria, France and Germany.
 One of the first countries to ban large events and among the first nations to see an ebb in new cases, Switzerland began easing its lockdown restrictions earlier than expected.
 Bars and restaurants were allowed to reopen on May 11 rather than June 8, as originally planned.
 Schools, museums, gyms and libraries also started welcoming patrons on May 11.
-Swiss officials announced that public and private events of up to 300 people as well as "spontaneous gatherings" of up to 30 people would be allowed again beginning June 6.
-Officials also expect that travel restrictions within Europe's 26-nation Schengen zone will also be largely lifted July 6.
+Public and private events of up to 300 people as well as "spontaneous gatherings" of up to 30 people are allowed.
+Officials expect travel restrictions within the Schengen area will also be largely lifted July 6.